Heisenberg homology on surface configurations: Computations for n=2

-where $\mathcal{T}_g$ denotes the action of $g$, given by the matrix \eqref{eq:action-of-aba} above.
-The matrix $M_\partial$ may therefore be obtained by multiplying together four copies of \eqref{eq:action-of-aba}, shifted by the actions of $\mathrm{id}$, $g_\Heis$, $g^2_\Heis$ and $g^3_\Heis$ respectively.
+where $\mathcal{T}_s$ denotes the action of $s$, given by the matrix \eqref{eq:action-of-aba} above.
+The matrix $M_\partial$ may therefore be obtained by multiplying together four copies of \eqref{eq:action-of-aba}, shifted by the actions of $\id$, $s_\Heis$, $s^2_\Heis$ and $s^3_\Heis$ respectively.
 This may be implemented in Sage to show that $M_\partial$ is equal to the matrix displayed in Figure \ref{fig:bigmatrix}.
-More details of these Sage calculations are given in \hyperref[appendixD]{Appendix D}.
+More details of these Sage calculations are given in \hyperref[appendixC]{Appendix C}.

 One may verify explicitly by hand that, if we set $a=b=u^2=1$ in the matrix $M_\partial = (\text{Figure \ref{fig:bigmatrix}})$, it simplifies to the identity matrix.
 This is expected, since applying this specialisation to our representation recovers the second Moriyama representation (as discussed in \S\ref{relation-to-Moriyama}; see in particular the quotient \eqref{eq:Heisenberg-to-Moriyama} of $\mathfrak{M}(\Sigma)$-representations), whose kernel is the Johnson kernel $\mathfrak{J}(2)$ by \cite{Moriyama}, which contains $T_\partial$. \end{remark}